catdad-experiments/ha-utility-cards/README.md

 A card that will hide the dashboard header bar.
 I recommend using it with something like [`navbar-card`](https://github.com/joseluis9595/lovelace-navbar-card) so that you can still navigate around your dashboard.

 This card will only work if it is rendered.
 This means that you can use Home Assistant's built-in visibility tab to add rules for when the card is rendered (e.g. for specific users, at specific times, as a result of specific states, etc.).

+## Auto Reload Card

+This card monitors your dashboard and automatically reloads it if it detects:
+* that dashboard entities are no longer updates (i.e. the dashboard has become disconnected from the server)
+* it detects and recovers from a network outage (i.e. I restart my wifi on a timer every night)
+* it detects that there is a dashboard update (you no longer have to walk around your house and hit the "Refresh" button when you make an update to wallpanels!)

+By default, this card does not render anything on the dashboard, though you can enable debug mode to see a record of what this card has detected and recovered from.